skiadas/TheoryCompCourse/schedule.md

         - Examples from the matched parentheses language
      - The Parse tree corresponding to a derivation
         - Labeling of nodes and leaves
-    - Notation for derivations
-        - Sentential forms
-        - Origin of name "context-free"
         - Examples of derivations in our arithmetic expressions language.

 Homework 10
   ~ (Due 11/28 4pm) CFG Notes (page 168) 5.1.1a,b,c, 5.1.2, 5.2.1